 North Carolina Wesleyan College’s next commencement ceremony will be held December 5, 2020.

-Due to venue restrictions, current state regulations and other factors that are out of our control, December’s commencement will occur at The Dunn Center for the Performing Arts on the campus of North Carolina Wesleyan College.
+Due to venue restrictions, current state regulations and other factors that are out of our control, December’s commencement will occur on the front lawn of the Braswell Administration Building Saturday, December 5, 2020 on the campus of North Carolina Wesleyan College.
 It will be a closed event, opened only to graduates, faculty, and the platform party.
 This decision ensures physical distancing and the safety of those participating in commencement.

 The event will be live streamed and recorded so that family and friends will be able to celebrate with each graduate virtually.
-Out-of-town family and guests are encouraged to still visit Rocky Mount, as they can certainly spend time with each graduate after the ceremony, however, they will not be permitted in The Dunn Center.
+Out-of-town family and guests are encouraged to still visit Rocky Mount, as they can certainly spend time with each graduate after the ceremony, however, they will not be permitted on the Braswell Front Lawn.

 More specific details about December’s 2020 Commencement will be provided by the first week of November.
 Your understanding is appreciated during these unprecedented times.
 Please contact Samantha Godsey at firstname.lastname@example.org with any questions.